 On or before January 15, 2017, the parties shall exchange their bargaining demands for changes in the current Agreement.
 No new bargaining demands may be submitted after said date without the mutual consent of both parties.
 The parties shall commence negotiations for a successor Agreement no later than February 1, 2017 In the event that either party fails to meet the requirements set forth above, said party shall be deemed to have waived its right to seek changes in the current Agreement.
 If both parties fail to comply with the requirements set forth above, the terms of the current Agreement shall continue for an additional three-year period from July 1, 2017, through June 30, 2020.
 If bargaining for a successor Agreement is properly commenced as required herein, this Agreement shall remain in full force and effect until a successor Agreement is executed or an impasse in negotiations is reached.

 This Agreement is entered into as of midnight on the 29th day of October, 2014 and shall become effective July 1, 2014 retroactively.

-Signatories